01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Outcomes**:<br>
 You receive 5 Corn Seed 🌽. (💰 Enter the mountain lair). <br>
 You walk away, curious but cautious.
-You receive 50 Coins 🌕. (🚫 Ignore the goblin's tip.)
+You receive 50 Coins 🌕. (🚫 Ignore the goblin's tip.)<br>
+You receive 5 Wood 🪵. (🚶 Ignore it.)
 <br><br>
 **Screenshots**:<br>
 <img